rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 There are far more bug reporters than there are bug fixers.

 Unless you are a sponsor of this project, it may take a while, maybe a week or so, before the bug report is noticed, let alone acted upon.
 Things eventually get fixed, but it may take years.
+And if your bug hasn't been narrowed it might happen as a result of some other bug fix.

 # Is it really a bug?